The Hand of the Devil: Characters

 Dr. Reginald Mathers - Mathers sent a letter to Ashley Reeves inviting him to his house.
 He, somehow, came into possession of the Red Ganges mosquito to study it.

 Dr. Alexander Soames: He and Dr Mathers studied medicine together.

 Gina - Gina works at the same magazine as Ashley.

+Review

+A review in School Library Journal said that "Carter's novel contains a fair helping of gore, but never generates much tension or atmosphere", and that "none of the characters (with the possible exception of Mather) really emerges as an individual".